First sentence: Snow was falling thick and fast across my windshield on a cold February night many winters ago.

 Here's one of my favorite prayers:

 When I read Your Word, when I study Your Word, when I memorize Your Word, when I live Your Word, Your love and faithfulness will beat in my heart so loudly others may hear and see Your truth and be set free.
-Oh, let it be so, Lord!
+Oh, let it be so, Lord!also

 When I read Your Word, fill my mind with wonder.
 When I see Your creation, fill my heart with awe.When You pour out Your mercy on me, fill my soul with gratitude and, yes, a healthy fear of Your power and might.